NatesHonor/ElementalFactions/README.md

 - `/f info [factionName]`: Displays information about a faction.
 - `/f kick <playerName>`: Kicks a player from your faction.
 - `/f disband`: Disbands your faction (only available for faction leaders).
+- `/f ally <factionName>`: Sends an alliance request to another faction.
+- `/f ally accept <factionName>`: Accepts an alliance request from another faction.
+- `/f enemy <factionName>`: Declares another faction as an enemy.
 - `/raidshop`: Opens the raid shop GUI where players can purchase raid-related items.
 - `/spawnershop`: Opens the spawner shop GUI where players can purchase spawners.
 - `/elixir`: Opens the elixir selection GUI where players can obtain custom elixirs.